Basic operations

 assert_true(f1.message.contains("does not exist"));

-// A post cannot be created by Charlie since he does not exist
+// Charlie cannot create post since he does not exist

 val f2 = rell.test.tx()